NVIDIA/nvindex-cloud/README.md

 ### Expand the manifest template

 Use `helm template` to expand the template.
-We recommend that you save the expanded manifest file for future updates to the application.
+It is recommended that you save the expanded manifest file for future updates to the application.

 ```shell